esantosfortes/best-matched-restaurants-esf/README.md

 ```

 ## Run instructions
-To run the application from the jar file in the project structure, execute the following command:
+To run the application from the jar file in the project structure, you'll need minimal JRE 17 version or JDK 21.

+Execute the following command from the project root:
 ```bash
 java -jar target/best-matched-restaurants-esf.jar
 ```